 How can I publish in the special issue?

 If you are interested in proposing a special issue, first decide on a topic or theme, and then select a journal.
 It’s best to do some preliminary research on any specific guidelines required by the journal you select.
 Also, check the Guide for Authors of the journal you are considering.

 When putting together your proposal, make sure you follow the template provided by most journals.
 Usually there is a proposal form that you can fill out.
 For Elsevier journals, you can submit your proposal here.
 Simply follow the system prompts, including the proposal type, the name of the journal you’d like to publish to, and complete all the steps for submission, including attaching any mandatory files.

 From there, your proposal will be forwarded to the appropriate editors, who will let you know if your proposal requires revision, is accepted or rejected.
 If it’s ultimately accepted, you’ll be invited to act as a Guest Editor.
 Most journals, and journal platforms like Elsevier, utilize a specialized online Editorial Manager system.
 Every special issue, and all of its articles, also undergo a peer review by at least two independent field experts.

 There are additional guidelines that you will need to follow, so make sure you are aware of your responsibilities before you take on this important task.

 The Bottom Line

 There’s no better way to increase your visibility, and the visibility of your work, than to publish in a special issue of your chosen journal.
-Not only will you be able to reach a much larger audience, you’ll also be collaborating with other experts in your field, and starting important conversations that can advance topic-specific knowledge.
-Publishing in special issues is, most certainly, good for your academic and professional career.
+Not only will you be able to reach a much larger audience, but you will also be collaborating with other experts in your field, and starting important conversations that can advance topic-specific knowledge.
+Publishing in special issues is unquestionably beneficial to your academic and professional career.